-- The Museum of Roman Civilisation has areas of unrestricted and free access and others where access is payable (refer to the prices in force displayed within the establishment) but all of these areas remain subject to the opening and closure hours:
+- The Musée de la Romanité has areas of unrestricted and free access and others where an admission fee applies (refer to the prices in force displayed within the museum) but these areas are only available within the opening hours:

-- The permanent and temporary exhibition areas are payable (other than the specific provisions given in the general conditions of sale)
+- The permanent and temporary exhibition areas are subject to an admission fee (outside of any specific provisions given in the general conditions of sale)

-- The Roof-Terrace, the Bookshop and the Archaeological Garden are free to access during the stated opening hours
+- The Roof-Terrace, the Museum Shop and the Archaeological Garden are free to access during the stated opening hours

-- To access the restaurant “La table du 2” located on the roof terrace, and the Museum Cafe on the ground floor, please see the displayed times and conditions for access.
+- To access the restaurant “La table du 2” on the roof terrace and the Museum Café on the ground floor, please see the displayed times and access requirements.

-- All of the other spaces (auditorium, conference rooms, educational workshops, reception area,…) are accessible under specific conditions and only upon reservation
+- All of the other spaces (auditorium, conference rooms, educational workshops, function rooms, etc.) are accessible under specific conditions and only with a booking.

-- The ticket sales desks at the Museum of Roman Civilisation close one hour before closure of the visitor’s route.
+- The ticket office at the Musée de la Romanité closes one hour before the visitor’s experience closes.
 No tickets may be sold beyond that time (refer to the annual timetable and opening hours of the museum).
-No access may be authorised beyond that time.
+Access cannot be authorised beyond that time.

-- The areas in the Museum of Roman Civilisation are subject to strict safety rules in terms of occupation of the various areas.
-The Museum of Roman Civilisation reserves the right to propose a subsequent time for visiting or to refuse visitors in case of high attendance and cannot be held responsible for significant waiting times which may arise from this.
-In case of excessive attendance, disturbances, strikes or any situation likely to compromise the safety of persons or property, the museum may be fully or partially closed at any time of the day or the opening hours may be changed.
-The management of the museum may take any measures imposed by the circumstances if the public areas exceed the acceptable thresholds for the site.
+In the event of excessive attendance, disturbances, strikes or any situation likely to compromise the safety of visitors or their property, the museum may be fully or partially closed at any time of the day or the opening hours may be changed.
+The management of the museum may take any measures imposed by the circumstances if occupation within the public areas exceeds the acceptable threshold for the site.

-- Any exit from the payable zone, known as the controlled zone, is considered as definitive
+- If you leave the admission fee zone, known as the controlled zone, your exit will be considered to be definitive

 Article 2: Dress, conduct and behaviour

-- Visitors must strictly comply with the safety instructions inside the building and the permanent and temporary exhibition areas.
+- Visitors must strictly comply with safety instructions inside the building and within the permanent and temporary exhibition areas.

 - Visitors are requested:

-- Not to touch the works or items presented, or the museum collections, other than in the case of specific instructions nearby that authorise this
+- Not to touch the exhibits or items on display, or their descriptions, other than on displays where specific instructions indicate that you may do so.

-- Not to cross the barriers and systems intended to contain the public;
+- Not to cross the barriers or devices designed to keep visitors in specific areas;

-- Not to press on the windows, bases and other presentation elements;
+- Not to press on the glass, display bases and other display equipment;

-- Not to put graffiti, inscriptions, marks or dirt in any place in the museum;
+- Not to put graffiti, inscriptions, marks or dirt anywhere in the museum;

-- To use the equipment made available during visits under normal conditions (screens, audiovisual systems,…).
+- To use the equipment made available during visits only for its intended purpose (screens, audio visual systems, etc.).

-- To take into account and comply with any measures, instructions or observations made by the attendants present or the security and reception teams within the exhibition areas and in all areas of the museum
+- To take into account of and comply with any measures, instructions or observations made by the attendants present or the security and reception teams within the exhibition spaces and in all areas of the museum

-In case of non-compliance with the instructions, visitors may be asked to definitively leave the site without being able to claim any reimbursement of any kind whatsoever.
+In case of non-compliance with the instructions, visitors may be asked to leave the site without being entitled to any reimbursement whatsoever.

 - Visitors must be correctly dressed for visiting the site: bare chests, swimming costumes or bare feet are therefore not allowed.

-- Visitors must also queue in an orderly manner and not disturb other people.
+- Visitors must also queue in an orderly fashion and not disturb other people.

-- It is strictly prohibited to shout or run in the site and perform actions likely to endanger your own health or safety or that of others (jumping, jostling,…);
+- It is strictly prohibited to shout, run or perform actions likely to endanger your own health or safety or that of others (jumping, jostling, etc.) on the site;

-- The use of skateboards, roller skates or rollerblades, bicycles or any means of travel presenting a risk in terms of safety is not authorised within the entire interior and exterior spaces of the museum.
+- The use of skateboards, roller skates, rollerblades, bicycles or any means of transport presenting a safety risk is not authorised in any part of the museum, either inside or outside.

-- Visiting the exhibition with bulky objects (helmets, footballs, etc.,) is not accepted.
-Those with suitcases, ice boxes and other bulky bags will be refused access to the site.
+- Visiting the exhibition with bulky objects (helmets, footballs, etc.) is not permitted.
+Those with suitcases, cool boxes and other bulky bags will be refused access to the site.

-- The use of the sanitary areas is reserved for normal usage and it is therefore prohibited to wash oneself or wash laundry in the basins.
+- The toilet facilities may only be used for their intended purpose and it is therefore prohibited to wash yourself or to wash laundry in the basins.

-- For the comfort of all, portable telephones must be set to silent mode.
+- For the comfort of all, mobile phones must be set to silent mode.

-- The relationship between the public and personnel of the Museum of Roman Civilisation is based upon mutual respect.
-The public must keep calm inside the premises and behave correctly in relation to the personnel and other users.
-The personnel are authorised to intervene in case of problems and call upon the police in case of a serious disruption.
-However, SPL Culture et Patrimoine will not be responsible for any harm following a dispute between users.
+- The relationship between visitors and staff of the Musée de la Romanité is based upon mutual respect.
+Visitors should keep noise to a minimum inside the premises and behave in an appropriate manner towards staff and other visitors.
+The staff are authorised to intervene if problems occur and may resort to calling the police in the event of serious disruption.
+However, SPL Culture et Patrimoine will not be responsible for any loss or damage following a dispute between visitors.

-- The consumption of drinks and food is prohibited in all areas of the museum outside the dedicated catering areas: these are the Museum Cafe on the ground floor and the Table du 2, the restaurant on the roof terrace of the Museum of Roman Civilisation.
-Picnics are not allowed inside the site.
+- The consumption of food and drink is prohibited in all areas of the museum outside of the dedicated catering areas: these are the Museum Café on the ground floor and The Table du 2, the restaurant on the roof-terrace of the Musée de la Romanité.
+Picnics are not allowed inside the buildings.

-- Audio guides and the audio phone equipment made available during guided tours must be used with care and returned in good operational condition following the visit.
-The use of video guides by children is under the responsibility of the parents.
+- Audio guides and the audio equipment provided during guided tours must be used with care and returned in good working condition following the visit.
+Parents are responsible for their children’s use of the video guide equipment.

-- Visitors must treat the exterior areas with respect and not stand on, walk on or damage the planted areas for any reason whatsoever.
+- Visitors must treat the external areas with respect and not stand on, walk on or damage the planted areas for any reason whatsoever.

-- No movable furniture of any kind whatsoever may be used by visitors throughout the areas of the Museum of Roman Civilisation, including outside
+- No portable furniture of any kind may be used by visitors in any part of the Musée de la Romanité, including in the outside spaces.

-- It is prohibited to distribute printed matter, to make collections or to carry out surveys or enquiries within the establishment without authorisation from the management of SPL Culture et Patrimoine
+- It is prohibited to distribute printed materials, to make collections or to carry out surveys or interviews within the establishment without authorisation from SPL Culture et Patrimoine management

 Article 3: Security

-- Under Plan Vigipirate (anti-terrorism plan), the security personnel may ask you to open your bags for a visual check.
-Anyone refusing such a check will be refused access.
+- Under the “Vigipirate” Plan (anti-terrorism plan), the security staff may ask you to open your bags for a visual check.
+Anyone refusing this check will be refused access.

-- The carrying of pointed or edged weapons or any other dangerous or potentially dangerous object is prohibited within the Musée de la Romanité.
-Persons transporting or having items considered to be dangerous will be refused access to the Museum of Roman Civilisation.
+- It is forbidden to carry pointed or edged weapons or any other dangerous or potentially dangerous object within the Musée de la Romanité.
+Visitors carrying or holding items considered to be dangerous will be refused access to the Musée de la Romanité.

-- Visitors are requested not to cross the security barriers, to sit on them, to lean on the guardrails or to sit children on their edges.
+- Visitors are requested not to cross the security barriers, sit on them, lean on the guardrails or let children sit on their edges.

-- In case of an alarm, visitors are requested to evacuate the building and the various areas of the museum in accordance with the safety instructions that are given to them and to move to the emergency exits according to the evacuation plan.
+- In case of an alarm, visitors are requested to evacuate the building and the various areas of the museum in accordance with the safety instructions that are given to them and to move to the emergency exits following the evacuation plan.

-- In case of any attempt to steal the works in the museum, alert systems may be implemented, including the closure of access points and checks on those leaving.
+- In case of any attempt to steal the exhibits in the museum, alert systems may be implemented, including the closure of access points and checks at the exits.

 - SPL Culture et Patrimoine cannot be held responsible for theft.
-Users are advised not to leave their personal effects unsupervised.
+Visitors are advised not to leave their personal effects unsupervised.

-- Visitors are requested to report to an attendance or reception agent any object that appears unusual and whose owner cannot be identified.
+- Visitors are requested to report to an attendant or reception agent any object that appears unusual and whose owner cannot be identified.
 Any abandoned object may have to be destroyed.

 Article 4: Cloakroom

-- Cloakrooms are available free of charge for visitors on presentation of their tickets.
+- The cloakroom is available free of charge for visitors on presentation of their admission tickets.
 SPL Culture et Patrimoine reserves the right to suspend access to this service without notice for any technical or operational reason

 - Visitors may also borrow a wheelchair at the cloakroom

-- For security reasons, visitors are requested to leave the following objects at the museum cloakroom:
+- For security reasons, visitors are requested to leave the following objects in the museum cloakroom:

 - Non-foldable umbrellas